LukeGrahamLandry/franca/devlog.md

-TODO: only emit_jit_shim, create_dyncall_shim need to only be used when abi_shift_native_to_easy.
-      in fact i need the reverse since now the jitted compiler is using real emit_ir which does the extern abi. is it easier to do that or to have comptime and runtime use different abis? the latter is a pain because of things like XXX in openat and tls_stack_bits couldn't be a normal constant. also need to be careful because sometimes it will be calling something exported from the compiler already has easy_abi
+TODO: instead of abi_shift_easy_to_native it might have ben easier to
+      have comptime and runtime use different abis? the latter is a pain because of things like XXX in openat and tls_stack_bits couldn't be a normal constant. also need to be careful because sometimes it will be calling something exported from the compiler already has easy_abi but if i did that i'd either have to keep a version of dumb_emit in my language or forever match abi with the bootstrap compiler and the stretch goal of this whole thing is to make it possible to change layout of structs in driver_api.

+TODO: examples/terminal.fr is broken because i want to import(emit_ir)

 ## (Jan 12)